Ibrahimath/Mahindra/README.md

 4. Spin your mySQL database server running.
-5. On the second terminal, change directory to database and run the following: a.) npm install, b.) npx sequelize init( then edit the config.json file to suite your db), b.) npm run migrate, c.) npm run seed, d.) npm run dev.
+5. On the second terminal, change directory to database and run the following: a.) npm install, b.) npm run migrate, c.) npm run seed, d.) npm run dev.